-What Happens if Your Insurance Claim is Denied
+What Happens if Your Insurance Claim in Fort Lauderdale, FL is Denied?

 Car accident claims in Florida are handled slightly differently from car accident claims in most states.
 Florida is a no-fault insurance state for automobile insurance.
 That means that each driver must purchase Personal Injury Protection (PIP) insurance coverage to protect themselves if they are involved in a car crash.

 PIP insurance pays benefits to the insured, regardless of who caused the accident.
 Instead of filing a claim with the insurance company of the driver who caused your car accident, you file your claim with your PIP insurance carrier.
 You can only file a claim against the driver who caused the car accident if you sustained a “serious injury” as defined by Florida’s insurance laws.

 There are advantages to having no-fault insurance.
 Claims are paid much quicker because you do not need to prove who caused the car crash.
 Therefore, you can get the money you need to pay medical bills and replace lost income.

 However, PIP coverage only pays for 80 percent of your medical bills.
 It also pays just 60 percent of your loss of income.
 PIP insurance does not compensate you at all for your injuries, pain and suffering, or other damages.

 Why Was My PIP Insurance Claim Denied?

 The fact that Fort Lauderdale has a no-fault insurance system for car wrecks does not mean that insurance companies do not deny claims.
 Insurance companies always look for ways to deny or lower the value of accident claims.
 The fact that you are dealing with your insurance company for a PIP claim does not mean that you will be treated fairly.

 Some reasons that your PIP insurance claim could be denied include: